jimporter/bfg9000/doc/user/writing.md

 By keeping the package resolution metadata separate from the `build.bfg` file, it's much easier for people building your project to override how package dependencies are resolved.

+For further details about using mopack to resolve dependencies, consult its [documentation][mopack].

 ## Installation